SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Each item in a protocol composition list must be either the name of protocol or a type alias of a protocol composition type.
-If the list is empty, it specifies the empty protocol composition type, which every type conforms to.

 .. langref-grammar